 Tasmania has 25 species of native freshwater fish.
 Twelve of these are wholly protected under the Threatened Species Protection Act 1995, including the Australian grayling and 11 species of galaxiid.

-All species of freshwater crayfish including the giant freshwater crayfish (Astacopsis gouldi) are protected from fishing.
+All species of freshwater crayfish including the giant freshwater crayfish (Astacopsis gouldi) are protected and fishing is prohibited.

-Heavy penalties apply for taking threatened or protected species.
+Significant penalties apply for taking threatened or protected species.